KanyoroBebo/blockchain-roadmap/README.md

 </details>

 <details>
-<summary>🗓️ Week 8–9 – 🧩 Project #2: Decentralized Crowdfunding dApp</summary>
+<summary>🗓️ Week 8–9 – 🧩 Project #2: Secure Multi-Signature Wallet</summary>

-- [ ] Smart contract: campaign creation, funding, withdrawal
-- [ ] Front-end: campaign dashboard with wallet connect
+- [ ] **Smart contract:** Implement a MultiSig wallet contract (allowing N owners, requiring M confirmations).
-- [ ] Tests: ensure proper fund transfers
+- [ ] **Core Logic:** Include functions for submitting transactions, confirming transactions, revoking confirmation, and executing the transaction.
+- [ ] **Tests:** Write comprehensive unit tests for all access control scenarios, including:
+    * Testing successful execution when M confirmations are met.
+    * Testing failure if a non-owner tries to submit or confirm.
+    * Testing failure if M is not met.
+    * Testing the revocation of a confirmation.
+- [ ] **Deployment Script:** Write a deployment script to deploy the MultiSig wallet with 3 initial owners and a required threshold of 2.
 - [ ] Document & push to GitHub ✅

 </details>